freqkflag/Zpanel/README.md

 For more information & pricing, take a look at our landing page [coolify.io](https://coolify.io).

 ## Why should I use the Cloud version?
-The recommended way to use Coolify is to have one server for Coolify and one (or more) for the resources you are deploying.
+The recommended way to use Zpanel is to have one server for Zpanel and one (or more) for the resources you are deploying.
 A server is around 4-5$/month.

-By subscribing to the cloud version, you get the Coolify server for the same price, but with:
+By subscribing to the cloud version, you get the Zpanel server for the same price, but with:
 - High-availability
 - Free email notifications
 - Better support
 - Less maintenance for you

 # Donations
 To stay completely free and open-source, with no feature behind the paywall and evolve the project, we need your help.
-If you like Coolify, please consider donating to help us fund the project's future development.
+If you like Zpanel, please consider donating to help us fund the project's future development.

 [coolify.io/sponsorships](https://coolify.io/sponsorships)